Particular/docs.particular.net/nservicebus/azure-servicebus/publisher-names-configuration.md

 When `EndpointOrientedTopology` is selected, mapping between publisher names and message types has to be properly configured at transport level to ensure subscriber receives event messages.

-Mapping can be configured for a specific message type:
+Configure mapping for specific message type:

 snippet: publisher_names_mapping_by_message_type

-or by supplying an assembly to scan.
+Configure mapping for an assembly:

 snippet: publisher_names_mapping_by_assembly